If you are looking for a fair or a special event to visit while in Florence, Italy, then there are several that may catch your eye.

 Outside of this fair, you will be able to enjoy the quaint streets of Panzano.

-With several excellent restaurants to choose from, visitors will not be disappointed and they will be able to take in the medieval era style buildings, who still have some of the original walls from when the city was first built.
-Not only will visitors be able to explore the different foods at the restaurants and cafes, but also at the meat market, with several delicious meats to choose from.
+With several excellent restaurants to choose from, visitors will not be disappointed and they will be able to take in the medieval era style buildings, which still have some of the original walls.
+Visitors can also explore different kind of foods in some restaurants, cafes and meat markets, above all here tourists can choose from several delicious meats.

 Anghiari (42nd Mostra Mercato dell’ Artigianato della Valtiberina Toscana)